San Marcos Growers LogoSan Marcos Growers

 Puya coerulea var. violacea - A terrestrial bromeliad that grows in Chile's Mediterranean region at 3,000 to 5,000 feet in elevation.
 The narrow silvery-green spine-margined foliage grows in dense tufts to 3 feet tall from which arise the tall scarlet-branched stalks of dark purple flowers with prominent yellow stamens in spring.
 Plant in full sun to light shade in well-drained soil.
 Drought tolerant.
 Hardy to 20 F. Makes large clumps in the garden and also good as a durable container plant.

-The information about Puya coerulea var. violacea displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Puya coerulea var. violacea that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 [MORE INFO]